aws/aws-cli/awscli/topics/config-vars.rst

 The Shared Credentials File
 ---------------------------

-The shared credentials file has a fixed location of ``~/.aws/credentials``.
+The shared credentials file has a default location of ``~/.aws/credentials``.
+You can change the location of the shared credentials file by setting the ``AWS_SHARED_CREDENTIALS_FILE``.

 This file is an INI formatted file with section names corresponding to profiles.
 With each section, the three configuration variables shown above can be specified: ``aws_access_key_id``, ``aws_secret_access_key``, ``aws_session_token``.  **These are the only